vmware-archive/Workshop/README.md

 # Steeltoe Workshop

-Hands on workshop outlining how to use the many components of Steeltoe when developing .NET applications to run on Cloud Foundry.
+Hands on workshop describing how to use the Steeltoe components in developing .NET applications for Cloud Foundry.

-The workshop provides followers with a solid understanding of the tools and techniques used to build enterprise-class ASP.NET applications on Cloud Foundry.
+The workshop provides users with a solid understanding of the tools and techniques used to build enterprise-class ASP.NET applications on Cloud Foundry.

 It covers topics such as:

 * Pivotal Cloud Foundry & Services
 * Micro-services using ASP.NET Core